R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: RPV supersymmetric interactions

 The sfermion mass matrix is given by

 where $R_f = \cot \beta$ for up-type squarks, and $R_f = \tan \beta$ for down-type squarks and charged sleptons.
-Note that in this discussion, only the down-type squarks and the charged sleptons are relevant.
+The trilinear soft supersymmetry breaking couplings $A_f$ are assumed to be proportional to the quark or lepton mass matrices and they may have CP phases.
+Note that in this discussion, only the down-type squarks and the charged sleptons are relevant so enhancements due to $\tan \beta$ may occur.
 To obtain the sfermion mass eigenbasis, we introduce the following unitary matrix with the sfermion mixing angle $\theta_f$ and the $CP$ phase $\delta_f$: